Youhaojen/supplementary-information/README.md

-# supplementary-information
+# Supplementary Information

-This GitHub repository contains supplementary information that supports published manuscripts.
+This repository contains representative input scripts and codes related to my published articles.
+If you use this information, please cite the relevant paper.
+If you need additional materials or encounter broken links, please email me at Haojen.you[at]gmail.com.

+Each directory corresponds to a specific paper.
+Please refer to the following publication list.